Madiro-org/UVL-Burundi/docs/README.md

 3. leave the form labels empty to pull the label based on the translations in the concepts

 # Build
-Docker images will automatically be rebuilt and pushed to [Docker Hub of MSF OCG](https://hub.docker.com/r/msfocg) when binaries or configurations are modified.
+Docker images will automatically be rebuilt and pushed to [Docker Hub of UVL](https://hub.docker.com/r/uvl) when binaries or configurations are modified.

 ## Actions